-Kumquats are a native Chinese citrus known for their tart-sweet flavor and small, adorable size.
+The Kumquat is a native Chinese citrus fruit known for its tart-sweet flavor and small, adorable size.
 This cold hardy variety is ideal for cooler climates and, when potted, for small outdoor spaces.

 Self-fertile with an upright growth habit and rounded canopies, kumquat trees grow tiny, white aromatic blossoms in the spring which set fruit that can be harvested typically November-April, depending on the variety.